Live Satellite View of Your House

 Frequency of map updates:

 EarthNow!
-Landsat Image Viewer: Current Satellite Images
+Landsat Image Viewer: Recent Satellite Images

 Pros:

-Live Street View app: Real-Time House Viewing
+Live Street View app: Satellite and Street-Level Views

 Live Earth Map:

-Zoom Earth: Free Live Satellite View
+Zoom Earth: Free Recent Satellite and Weather Imagery

 Zoom Earth is probably the closest free option in this list if your goal is current satellite and weather imagery.
-It’s not trying to be a navigation app.
-It focuses on live satellite views, radar, storms, fires, and related layers.
+It's not trying to be a navigation app.
+It focuses on recent satellite views, radar, storms, fires, and related layers.

 Basic functions: